Google Analytics Removes Service Provider and Network Domain Dimensions

 I did some quick research by Googling “google analytics service provider not set” and found several helpful posts… and a potential cool workaround to restore these dimensions.

-So far, I have seen only a brief explanation from Google on this action.
+At the time, I only saw a brief explanation from Google on this action.
 See the ClickInsight article (link below) for that.

 Here are five resources that go into greater detail.
 They also do a nice job of explaining the many helpful uses of the Service Provider and Network Domain dimensions.